 Learning Intentions form an important part of your lesson as they encourage students to focus on learning and understanding rather than simply completing the task.
 In the case of maths, this learning mindset can encourage higher-order thinking and reasoning.

-iMaths Online now includes a Learning Intention for every Topic, saving you the time of formulating your own.
+iMaths Online (Year 1 to Year 6) now includes a Learning Intention for every Topic, saving you the time of formulating your own.

 Here are just a few ways you can make the most of Learning Intentions in your maths lessons:

 Navigate to the relevant Topic at iMaths Online and access the projectable Learning Intention from the Teaching Resources column.

 Read out the Learning Intention to the class and take the opportunity to ensure students understand key words, in particular any cognitive verbs.
 Discuss the meaning of, and differences between, words such as identify, describe, interpret and compare.